Akbar: Afghanistan and Central Asia

-In 1586, Akbar negotiated a pact with Abdullah Khan in which the Mughals agreed to remain neutral during the Uzbek invasion of Safavid held Khorasan.
+In 1586, Akbar negotiated a pact with Abdullah Khan in which the Mughals agreed to remain neutral during the Uzbek invasion of Safavid-held Khorasan.
 In return, Abdullah Khan agreed to refrain from supporting, subsidising, or offering refuge to the Afghan tribes hostile to the Mughals.
-Thus freed, Akbar began a series of campaigns to pacify the Yusufzais and other rebels.
+Akbar, in turn, began a series of campaigns to pacify the Yusufzais and other rebels.
 Akbar ordered Zain Khan to lead an expedition against the Afghan tribes.
 Raja Birbal, a renowned minister in Akbar's court, was also given military command.
-The expedition turned out to be a disaster, and on its retreat from the mountains, Birbal and his entourage were ambushed and killed by the Afghans at the Malandarai Pass in February 1586.
+The expedition failed, and on their retreat from the mountains, Birbal and his entourage were ambushed and killed by Afghans at the Malandarai Pass in February 1586.
 Akbar immediately fielded new armies to reinvade the Yusufzai lands under the command of Raja Todar Mal.
-Over the next six years, the Mughals contained the Yusufzai in the mountain valleys, and forced the submission of many chiefs in Swat and Bajaur.
+Over the next six years, the Mughals contained the Yusufzai in the mountain valleys, forcing the submission of many chiefs in Swat and Bajaur.
 Dozens of forts were built and occupied to secure the region.
-Akbar's response demonstrated his ability to clamp firm military control over the Afghan tribes.

-Despite his pact with the Uzbeks, Akbar nurtured a secret hope of reconquering Central Asia from today's Afghanistan.
-However, Badakshan and Balkh remained firmly part of the Uzbek dominions.
-There was only a transient occupation of the two provinces by the Mughals under his grandson, Shah Jahan, in the mid-17th century.
-Nevertheless, Akbar's stay in the northern frontiers was highly fruitful.
-The last of the rebellious Afghan tribes were subdued by 1600.
-The Roshaniyya movement was firmly suppressed.
-The Afridi and Orakzai tribes, which had risen up under the Roshaniyyas, had been subjugated.
-The leaders of the movement were captured and driven into exile.
+Despite his pact with the Uzbeks, Akbar nurtured a secret hope of reconquering Central Asia, but Badakshan and Balkh remained firmly part of the Uzbek dominion.
+Abdullah Khan died in 1598 and the last of the rebellious Afghan tribes were subdued by 1600.
+The Roshaniyya movement was suppressed, its leaders were captured or driven into exile, and the Afridi and Orakzai tribes which had risen up under them were subjugated.
 Jalaluddin, the son of the Roshaniyya movement's founder, Bayazid, was killed in 1601 in a fight with Mughal troops near Ghazni.
-Mughal rule over today's Afghanistan was finally secure, particularly after the passing of the Uzbek threat with the death of Abdullah Khan in 1598.